Azure-Samples/azure-open-ai-rag-oyd-text-images/README.md

 - **Option 2** (Recommanded): You want to go step-by-setp to gain better understanding what's invloved in setting up the solution, and only after running the demo app.

-`Note`: A helper bash script will be used to deploy all part.
+`Note`: A helper bash script will be used to deploy all parts.
 You can use the `-x` bash option if you'd like to see more details of what's being executed.
 Example: `bash -x ./helper.sh test`

 #### Option 1